 The removable grey cover with Eve's distinctive yellow highlights has a nice textural feel and makes things look and feel a lot less basic, plus it can be removed and washed at up at 40 degrees.
 It was also simple to roll the bedding up, and zip up the fastener so it stays rolled – although potentially you might save more space by keeping it flat and sliding it under a bed when not in use.

-Of course, with this option your guests will still pretty much be sleeping on the floor, but we think it could be a useful option to have to hand for sleepovers and impromptu overnight stays.
+Of course, with this option your guests will still pretty much be sleeping on the floor, but we think it's a useful option to have to hand for sleepovers and impromptu overnight stays.

 Room size: Before buying it's a good idea to measure out the size of the sofa bed on the floor of the room you're going to put it in first to make sure it fits.